Why Your First Improv Class Shouldn’t Be Scary

 Improv Class at Third Space Improv

-Thinking about registering for your first improv class can feel a lot like standing on the high dive as a kid.
+Entering the hallowed halls of comedy school and registering for your first level 1 improv comedy class can feel a lot like standing on the high dive as a kid.
 You imagine everyone watching you, waiting for you to mess up, and secretly hoping you’ll do something amazing.
+Maybe you’re not sure how it even works.
+Is it like sketch comedy?
+(It’s not).

 That mental picture is exactly what makes people nervous.

-But real improv class is nothing like that.
+But a real level one class on improv is nothing like that.
 And at Third Space Improv in St. Augustine, we work hard to make sure your first class is welcoming, supportive, and — most importantly — fun.

-Here’s why your first improv class shouldn’t be scary at all.
+Here’s why your first class shouldn’t be scary at all.

-A big misconception is that improv is only for “naturally funny” or outgoing people.
-The truth is, beginner improv classes exist specifically for people with no experience.
+A big misconception is that an improv elective like this is only for “naturally funny” or outgoing people.
+The truth is, introduction classes for new improvisers exist specifically for people with no experience.

 You won’t be surrounded by seasoned performers.
-You’ll be with other first-timers who are feeling the exact same mix of excitement and nerves.
+As an absolute beginner you’ll be with other first-timers who are feeling the exact same mix of excitement and nerves.

 We structure classes so you can ease in gradually, learning simple exercises before moving into games and scenes.